Beans Recipe – High-Protein

 Storage Tips

-• At room temperature: Beans are best eaten within two hours at room temperature.
+• At room temperature: High-Protein Beans are best eaten within two hours at room temperature.

 make ahead

-• In the fridge: Put the leftover beans in an airtight container and refrigerate them for up to five days.
+In the fridge: Put the leftover beans in a container and refrigerate them for up to five days.

 Frequently Asked Questions